-- Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways: Eliminate excess use of lawn and garden fertilizers and pesticides-they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources. - Dispose of chemicals properly; take used motor oil to a recycling center.
+Protection of drinking water is everyone's responsibility.
+You can help protect your community's drinking water source in several ways:

+- Eliminate excess use of lawn and garden fertilizers and pesticides-they contain hazardous chemicals that can reach your drinking water source. - Prevent septic system leaching to source water. - Dispose of chemicals properly; take used motor oil to a recycling center.